tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 3) Now type `serve -s build` to serve the app on port 5000 - http://localhost:5000/ - the app loads, but now the button doesn't work

-4) To get this function, we are going to make it so that **server.js** serves up both the back end, AND  all of the React files in the **client/build** folder.
+4) To get this app functioning, we are going to make it so that **server.js** serves up both the back end, AND  all of the React files in the **client/build** folder.
 THis will also mean that we only need to run our app in one console rather than two.

 5) Add the following to **server.js**